• Skip to main content

 • Place the corn kernels in a large bowl.
 Depending on the size of your cherry tomatoes, either slice them in half or in quarters and add to the corn.

-• Peel the avocado, remove the pit and dice it.
-Add the avocado to the tomato and corn mixture and then add the scallions.
+• Slice the avocados in half, remove the pit, and dice the flesh.
+Add the avocado to the tomato and corn mixture and the scallions.

-• To make the dressing, add the lime juice, olive oil, salt, and pepper to a small bowl or jar and mix well.
+• To make the citrus salad dressing, add the lime juice, olive oil, salt, and pepper to a small bowl or jar and mix well.

-• Add the dressing to the salad and toss gently.
+• Drizzle the dressing over the salad and toss gently.
 Top with feta cheese and serve immediately.

 Notes

 Always buy fresh corn in the husks.
 Look for bright green husks that are tightly wrapped and feel the kernels.
 The kernels should feel plump and evenly filled out.
-The tassels should be brown and slightly damp.
-If they are black, it isn’t fresh.
+The tassels should be pale brown and slightly damp.
+If they are black or dark brown, it isn’t fresh.
 I have never tried frozen or canned corn in this recipe.

 Nutrition